 - Spiritual Gifts Impact Being the Church," "Getting Ready for Church Conferences," "Records Retention ~ Should it stay or should it go?"
-"Preparing for the Holidays with Care," "A Time to - 41 Breathe Retreat," "Statistical Reports & Lay Leadership Portal," "Building Blocks of Church - 42 Administrative Series: Staff Meetings," "Building Blocks of Church Administration Series: - 43 Partnering with your Pastor," and "Building Blocks of Church Administration Series: Working - 44 with Difficult People." - We hope to be able to meet together in person next year, however meeting once a month via - 46 zoom has been an instrumental way for us to consistently meet our mission of providing "a
+"Preparing for the Holidays with Care," "A Time to - 40 Retention ~ Should it stay or should it go?"
+"Preparing for the Holidays with Care," "A Time to 41 Breathe Retreat," "Statistical Reports & Lay Leadership Portal," "Building Blocks of Church - 42 Administrative Series: Staff Meetings," "Building Blocks of Church Administration Series: - 43 Partnering with your Pastor," and "Building Blocks of Church Administration Series: Working - 44 with Difficult People." - We hope to be able to meet together in person next year, however meeting once a month via - 46 zoom has been an instrumental way for us to consistently meet our mission of providing "a